 - Prof. Iwona Kurz, Director, Institute of Polish Culture, University of Warsaw

-“In my years as an artist-producer and manager of events I have worked with Brendan in a number of guises - as a peer on the original Jubilee Arts c/PLEX team, as a colleague and collaborator in managing and delivering artists’ professional training and development, and as a commissioner and curator when I have engaged him in public commissions and the development of new work.
+“In my years as an artist-producer and manager of events I have worked with Brendan in a number of guises - as a peer on the original Jubilee Arts team, as a colleague and collaborator in managing and delivering artist professional training and development, as a commissioner and curator.
 Why?
 He has a remarkable skill set and is one of the best I know at turning a commission into a work of joy, both pictorially and as an artist capable and skilled at working with people to engage them in an idea, to draw out from them their responses, input and ultimately their engagement in the processes of making new work.
 His skills embrace some obvious areas such as his photography, his writing and his ability to tell and spin the story of the work so that it becomes a live thing.
 It is this combination of skills that allows him to manage such a diverse range of work, but the key to this is having a desire to work with people in shaping and realising projects.
-A pleasure to work with, and I look forward to the next encounter.”
+A pleasure to work with, and always looking forward to the next encounter.”

 - Maurice Maguire, Curator and Senior Lecturer in Arts Management, De Montford University